JonGlazkov/afilliados-backend/README.md

 </i>

 ## About 💭
+Take a look at this video, there I explain about the challenge and I show my solution: [Click here](https://www.loom.com/embed/b6a79883a94e4674818e30c82b8d565d)

 First of all, make sure to have Docker already installed.
 After you done that, go to the following steps: